abhi-r3v0/Adhrit/README.md

 1. Extracts the apk contents.
 2. Searches for native libraries.
 3. Extracts jar out of dex.
-4. Checks for native libraries.
-5. Extracts source code in Java.
+4. Extracts source code in Java.
-6. Analyzes permissions used by the application.
+5. Analyzes permissions used by the application.
-7. Dumps the Manifest.
+6. Dumps the Manifest.

 ## Pre-requisites :